+Senior Capstone Experience

 The Senior Capstone Experience for the sociology/anthropology major includes the completion of a senior thesis either in SOCI/ANTH 480 Advanced Research Practicum or SOCI/ANTH 497 Advanced Research and Writing.
 The thesis will be presented and defended orally.
 Students may also present their research at a professional conference or other forum.
 The grade for the Senior Capstone Experience is an average of the grade for the written senior thesis and the grade for the senior thesis oral presentation.

 MINOR IN SOCIOLOGY

 6 courses in sociology including:

-- SOCI 365 Picturing Society: Readings in Social Thought - 2 additional sociology courses numbered 300 or above

-MINOR IN ANTHROPOLOGY

-6 courses in anthropology including:
+- SOCI 365 Picturing Society: Readings in Social Thought - · and at least one additional sociology course numbered 300 or above MINOR IN ANTHROPOLOGY 6 courses in anthropology including: